Science Based Business

 The management courses are offered during the first block of the first semester.

-The entrepreneurship courses familiarize students with the basic 'entrepreneurial toolbox' and covers 1) how to frame, find and assess entrepreneurial opportunities for new technology ventures; 2) the ins and outs of the entrepreneurial process of creating technology-based companies; and 3) how to write a business plan for a technology start-up.
+The entrepreneurship courses familiarize students with the basic 'entrepreneurial toolbox' and covers 1) how to frame, find and assess entrepreneurial opportunities for new technology ventures; 2) how to navigate entrepreneurial projects in large and established (technology-based) companies; and 3) how to manage innovation processes and practices.

 - Entrepreneurial Opportunities (5 EC, level 300)